In this Article

-- Our solar system is made up of planets, moons, comets, asteroids, minor planets, dust and gas.
+- Our solar system is made up of planets, moons, comets, asteroids, minor planets, dust, and gas.
 Everything revolves around the sun.
-Our solar system is called the Milky Way, and it has eight planets.

-- There are three different types of planets; terrestrial planets (Mercury, Venus, Earth and Mars), they have very solid, rocky surfaces; gas giants (Jupiter, Saturn, Uranus and Neptune), composed mostly of frozen hydrogen and helium; and dwarf planets (Pluto, Ceres and Eris), smaller round objects that orbit the sun.
+- There are three different types of planets; terrestrial planets (Mercury, Venus, Earth and Mars), they have very solid, rocky surfaces, gas giants (Jupiter, Saturn, Uranus and Neptune), composed mostly of frozen hydrogen and helium, and dwarf planets (Pluto, Ceres and Eris), smaller round planets that orbit the sun.